LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

 </ul>
 ```

-And you can easily use it from any Java code:
+You can then call this from any Java code:

 ```java
 Html html = views.html.Application.index.render(customer, orders);
 ```

-> Note that even if you need to write the dynamic expression using Scala, it can be very close to the way you would write it in Java.
-You don't necessarily need to learn Scala before writing your first template.
+> Note even though you have to write the dynamic expressions in Scala, it's not very different than how you'd write it in Java - you don't have to learn much Scala before writing your first templates.

 ## Syntax: the magic ‘@’ character

-The Scala template uses `@` as single special character.
-Each time this character is encountered, it indicates the begining of a Scala statement.
-It does not require you to explicitly close the code-block, and will infer it from your code:
+The Scala template uses `@` as the single special character.
+Every time this character is encountered, it indicates the beginning of a Scala statement.
+It does not require you to explicitly close the code-block - this will be inferred from your code:

 ```
 Hello @customer.name!